rncortes1990/collabMapManager/README.md

 ## People who colaborated with the project
 - Pedro Rossel Cid  Academic from UCSC
-- Erika Ormeño      Software engineer who built and design CollabMap and its database.
+- Erika Ormeño      Software engineer who built and designed CollabMap and its database.